- Services

 Furthermore, researchers have unveiled distinctive advantages in the exploration of protein tertiary structures through CD spectroscopy.
 Specialized methods and accompanying software have been devised for the identification of protein tertiary structures employing far-ultraviolet CD spectroscopy.
 Additionally, near-ultraviolet circular dichroism (Near-UV CD), renowned for its sensitivity as a spectral probe, has the capacity to discern alterations in the microenvironment surrounding aromatic amino acid residues and disulfide bonds within proteins.
 Consequently, CD spectroscopy, serving as an indispensable instrument for the examination of protein or peptide conformation in solution, has engendered considerable interest among the scientific community.

-Circular Dichroism Spectroscopy Analysis Workflow
+CD Spectroscopy Analysis Workflow

 Sample Requirements

-Sample Forms: Liquid, Dry Powder
+- Sample Forms: Liquid, dry powder

 Q: What information do circular dichroism spectra obtained in the near-ultraviolet and far-ultraviolet regions convey?